 Volunteers Make a Difference

 We recognize how wonderful the MARRS volunteers are.
-Without them this would not be possible.
+Without them this service would not be possible.
 Every year MARRS hosts a Volunteer Appreciation Event to share the joy of service to those that are blind or visually impaired.